 More Resources for Engaging in an Argument from Evidence

-Here are a few of more resources that can help you with this an other practices.
+Here are a few more resources that can help you with this and other practices.

-- Teaching Science in 3D Podcast: How to Make Sense of the Science and Engineering Practices
+- How to Make Sense of the Science and Engineering Practices

 - NSTA Matrix for the Science and Engineering Practices